 Besides the vast array of health benefits that massage provides, this is one of the most awesome ways to get your kids to LOVE meditation.
 It not only creates body awareness but also provides a space for a deep loving connection between you and your child.
 Ask them to speak up and tell you what areas feel good being massaged (more than likely, it will be their feet, hands, head, and face, as most of us do).
-Try using an organic coconut oil, after bathtime, before bed.
+Try using organic coconut oil, after bathtime, or before bed.

 Creative Ways to Incorporate Meditation

 Here are a few other creative ways to incorporate meditation into your kids’ lives.

 - Prepare a meditation space.
 Explore in nature and have your child pick a stone (earth), fill a cup with water, burn a candle (fire), and use something like a feather to represent the air element.
 Put the elements in the center of the room.
 Kids get really into this and they somehow inherently know this is creating a sacred space.
 Sit in a circle around the elements and begin your meditation.

 - Have them gaze at a burning candle for a period of time, this can be a meditation practice in focus and discipline (fire is interesting enough that it can hold their attention).